bugpigg/missing-semester-solutions/Lecture 1/Solutions.md

    the file `semester` as the first argument, i.e. `sh semester`.
 Why does this work, while `./semester` didn't?

-   **Solution:** Because the current user of the terminal do not have executable permissions to this file.
+   **Solution:** Because the current user of the terminal does not have executable permissions to this file.
 However the current user has permssions to use `sh` command to run the file and the filename is used as an argument of `sh` command.

 7. Look up the `chmod` program (e.g. use `man chmod`).